akihikodaki/dts/test_plans/dynamic_queue_test_plan.rst

 Set txonly forward, start testpmd

-Start testpmd, then stop, check this stopped queue only transmits 255 packets
+Start testpmd, then stop, check this stopped queue not display

 Setup this stopped queue on the port::